OLA & SLA Management for SCSM

 - Easier SLA administration as SLA’s and OLA’s are not written against Work Queues

-- Alignment of employee ability to know what to expect from IT operations
+- Greater employee awareness and ability to anticipate what to expect from IT operations

 - Easily demonstrate your success to your business